Helping People Achieve Amazing Smiles

 - Spear Study Club (a group of local dental professionals who meet to share ideas and case knowledge)

 I grew up in Guatemala City, Guatemala.
 Plattsburgh, NY has been home for my family for more than 15 years.
-My wife and I have been happily married for 25 years.
-We have two children: Connor, who is studying communications at St. Lawrence University, and Lucy, who is in high school.
+My wife and I have been happily married for over 25 years.
+We have two children: Connor, who is a recent graduate of St. Lawrence University, and Lucy, who is studying at the University of Richmond.

 When I’m not working, I love time with my family.
 We enjoy hiking, skiing, and doing anything on Lake Champlain.
-I also really love to golf, though I’m not great at it.
-Still, I think walking around outside, on a beautiful day, is a wonderful way to spend a morning or afternoon.
-I enjoy playing volleyball and soccer, as well.
+I also really love to golf, although I’m not great at it.
+Still, I think walking around outside on a beautiful day is a wonderful way to spend a morning or afternoon.
+I enjoy playing volleyball and soccer as well.